Minnesota State Fair for History Buffs

 If you enjoyed this post, pin it!

-Photo of exhibit of vintage state fair souvenirs with text reading "Minnesota State Fair for History Buffs"
+Photo of the Minnesota State Fair History & Heritage Center with text reading "Minnesota State Fair for History Buffs"

 Tagged